 Suns beat Bulls on huge game by Ayton

-Behind 28 points and 19 rebounds from Deandre Ayton, the Phoenix Suns rallied from down 10 points at halftime to beat the Chicago Bulls, 112-104, Saturday at the United Center.
+Behind 28 points and 19 rebounds from Deandre Ayton, the visiting Phoenix Suns rallied from down 10 points at halftime to beat the Chicago Bulls 112-104 on Saturday.
 Phoenix, playing the second leg of a back-to-back, began its current, three-game road swing on Friday trying unsuccessfully to mount a second-half comeback at reigning NBA champion Toronto.

 Saturday's contest in Chicago followed a different arc.
 Chicago led by as many as 17 points in the second quarter.
 Coby White came off the bench to set the pace, finishing with a career-high 33 points.

-But the Suns chipped away before halftime then set the tone for the second half immediately out of the locker room by scoring the third quarter's first 13 points.
+But the Suns chipped away before halftime, then set the tone for the second half by scoring the third quarter's first 13 points.
 A 10-point deficit became a three-point lead in less than four minutes.

 Phoenix took its first lead since the first quarter when Devin Booker knocked down a 3-pointer, one of the five he made on the night en route to a team-high 29 points.
-Booker also grabbed five rebounds and dished five assists.
-With Booker operating on the perimeter, and Ayton dominating on the interior -- a performance that included 10 offensive rebounds -- the Suns outscored the Bulls in the second half, 65-47.
+Booker also collected five rebounds and five assists.
+With Booker operating on the perimeter and Ayton dominating on the interior -- a performance that included 10 offensive rebounds -- the Suns outscored the Bulls in the second half 65-47.

-Ricky Rubio flirted with a triple-double for Phoenix with 18 points, 11 assists and seven rebounds.
-His seven boards were second to Ayton's 19, and contributed to Phoenix's total 47-38 edge on the glass.
+Ricky Rubio flirted with a triple-double for Phoenix with 18 points, 11 assists, and seven rebounds.
+His seven boards were second to Ayton's 19, and contributed to Phoenix's 47-38 rebound edge for the game.
 Phoenix held Chicago to 43.4 percent shooting from the floor, though the Bulls finished 36.8 percent from behind the 3-point arc.
-White's 7-of-13 performance led the way, with Thaddeus Young going 3-of-5 from deep en route to 13 points.
+White's 7-for-13 performance from 3-point range led the way, with Thaddeus Young going 3 of 5 from deep en route to 13 points.

-Zach LaVine scored 20 points for the Bulls, but shot just 8-of-20 from the floor and 2-of-8 from behind the arc.
-LaVine finished with a team-high five assists, but committed another team-high with seven turnovers.
-The Sun forced the Bulls into 26 turnovers overall.
+Zach LaVine scored 20 points for the Bulls but shot just 8 of 20 from the floor and 2 of 8 from behind the arc.
+LaVine finished with a team-high five assists but committed another team-high with seven turnovers.
+The Sun forced the Bulls into 25 turnovers overall.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)